 You have successfully added the Department entity and enforced referential integrity by creating a reference.

 You are now ready to create the Education entity.
-At the end of the creation process, it will be configured as follows:
+At the end of the creation process, it should be configured as follows:

 Attribute